vlmolnar/Scheduler/README.md

 # Scheduler in C
-Implementation of a process scheduling algorithm in C
+Implementation of a process scheduling algorithm in C, created as part of my Operating Systems module.